vitorCamargo/sharfis-web/README.md

 # Sharfis Web
 👨🏽‍💻🗂📄 Assignment for 'Distributed Systems' subject about Implementation of Rest File Sharing System.

+## How to run
+To run the aplication, you need to type the following command: `npm i` to install the dependencies, after that, you need to run the command to deploy locally: `npm start`.
+After doing these steps, your internet browser will open in [localhost:3000](http://localhost:3000).

 ## More Informations
 This project is developed using the programming language NodeJS.
 And it was developed by [Gabriel Sacca](https://github.com/Gabrields1998) and [Vitor Camargo](https://github.com/vitorCamargo), students of the Bachelor of Computer Science course at the Federal Technological University of Paraná - campus Campo Mourão (UTFPR-CM).
 This program was developed in the semester 2019/2, for the discipline Compilers, taught by Professor [Rodrigo Campiolo](https://github.com/campiolo), from the Computing Department of UTFPR-CM (DACOM).